HarrisonGrodin/Simplify.jl/README.md

 ```

 #### Properties
 Many functions have implicit properties which affect the ways in which they should be matched.
-Orderless (commutative) functions are matched without respect to argument order, while flat (associative) functions are matched such that a variable in the pattern can match multiple arguments in the subject.
+Commutative functions are matched without respect to argument order, while associative functions are matched such that a variable in the pattern can match multiple arguments in the subject.
 Many functions have one or both of these properties.
-For example, `+` is by default orderless and flat, and `*` is by default flat.
+For example, `+` is by default commutative and associative, and `*` is by default associative.
 Properties are configurable and may be derived from the rewrite domain.

 ##### Examples
 ```
-Orderless and flat:
+Commutative and associative:
 match(f(a) + g(b) + c, x ^ 4 + g(tan(y)) + 3 + log(√(x)) + f(y)) => match
   a => y
   b => tan(y)
   c => x ^ 4 + 3 + log(√(x))
 ```
 ```
-Flat only:
+Associative only:
 match(a * f(b), x * y^z * f(w)) => match
   a => x * y^z
   b => w